Metaswitch/clearwater-readthedocs/Manual Install.md

 * SSH access to the above machines to a user authorised to use sudo.
 If your system does not come with such a user pre-configured, add a user with `sudo adduser <username>` and then authorize them to use sudo with `sudo adduser <username> sudo`.
 * A DNS root zone in which to install your repository and the ability to configure records within that zone.
 This root zone will be referred to as `<zone>` below.
 * If you are not using the Project Clearwater provided Debian repository, you will need to know the URL (and, if applicable, the public GPG key) of your repository.
-* If you want to integrate your Clearwater deployment with your own CDF, you will need to determine the DIAMETER identity of your CDF and source one more instance to add to the five from the first bullet.
-This node will host the Ralf process that acts as the CTF in the Clearwater deployment.

 ## Bootstrapping the Machines